adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 ### Edge Detection

-Most of the work is done for edge detection when the algorithm for generating image gradients is complete.
+When the algorithm for generating image gradients is complete, most of the work for edge detection is done.
 Basic edge detection requires one more step, which is to only show the gradients that are at or above a given threshold.
 We can binarize each pixel after calculating its gradient.

 ```cpp
 void edges(Image const& src, Image const& dst, u8 threshold)